The best paint colours for your home, according to your personality type

 Being born with the qualities of a leader, they put their faith and efforts into what they want to achieve.
 They don’t get disheartened easily and know exactly where their energy is to be spent.
 Thus, they love colours like red, black, brown and white, which are the colours of power, energy and faith that can blend with any other colour.

-(Hero image credit: Christina Winter/Unsplash; Featured image credit: RhondaK Native Florida Folk Artist/Unsplash)
+Hero image: Courtesy Christina Winter/Unsplash; Featured image: Courtesy RhondaK Native Florida Folk Artist/Unsplash

 Frequently Asked Questions (FAQs)